bmaunde/guidelines/Magento/magento-cloud-setup.md

 ### Cloning an Environment
 There are two ways to perform this:
- #### 1. Create a New Integration Environment
+ #### 1. Environment Creation
  This is necessary when you want to create an integration environment of your own.
 This needs to be done by branching from staging.
-#### 2. Chc
+#### 2. Environment Checkout

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI0NjcwMjcyLC0yMTAyNTQwMTM5LDExOD
+eyJoaXN0b3J5IjpbMTA4MTQxNDI4MSwtMjEwMjU0MDEzOSwxMT
-A0MDEzMjcsNzE3MTA3OTY2LC0xOTk1MDkyMDA2LC0zMzQ4OTky
+gwNDAxMzI3LDcxNzEwNzk2NiwtMTk5NTA5MjAwNiwtMzM0ODk5
-OCwtNzc0NTc5Nzc5LDM4NzEwMTYzOSwtMTE4NzcxMDY2NCwxMj
+MjgsLTc3NDU3OTc3OSwzODcxMDE2MzksLTExODc3MTA2NjQsMT
-I2MTg5ODQ5LDE5NTU1Mjg3N119
+IyNjE4OTg0OSwxOTU1NTI4NzddfQ==
 -->